LastStarDust/AnpanInstaller/README.md

 Copyright (C) 2018  Pintaudi Giorgio <giorgio-pintaudi-kx_AT_ynu_DOT_jp>

-CalicoesInstaller.sh is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+AnpanInstaller.sh is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

-CalicoesInstaller.sh is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+AnpanInstaller.sh is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with CalicoesInstaller.sh.
+You should have received a copy of the GNU General Public License along with AnpanInstaller.sh.
 If not, see <https://www.gnu.org/licenses/>.

+Credits for the calicoes software and the original version of this script go to Frédéric Magniette and Miguel Rubio-Roy.

+Anyway, the license status of the original script is dubious, since it is not bundled with the calicoes software.
+Moreover, the license of the calicoes software itself is not specified anywhere as far as I could see.
+The calicoes README file only contains the line:
+"Copyright 2012-2017 Frédéric Magniette, Miguel Rubio-Roy" without further specification.
+This is why I took the liberty to publish this script under the GPLv3 license.